DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

   </pre>

 - IMPORTANT!
 You need to close and re-open Claude Desktop to make the new MCP effective.

-- The airfoil MCP is ready to use in Claude Desktop.
-To run your first case.
-Ask Claude: "Generate a mesh for the NACA0012 airfoil".
-Once Claude generates the mesh, you can click the provided link to view the mesh in your browser.
-Then, ask: "Run a CFD simulation with aoa=3".
-Claude will run the CFD simulation in the background.
-Then, you can ask "View the CFD convergence" and click the provided link to visualize the residual and function convergence history.

 For developers: If you see an error, the logs file are in ~/Library/Logs/Claude/mcp-server-dafoam_mcp_server.log